ucsb-cs148-f21/project-t02-clubrush/team/sprint02/lab02.md

 - learn react<br />

 Christine - I am working on learning how to format things on the website ( front end things ) and will work on implenting this on the website in the future. <br />
-Morgan - I am working on ... and will work on ... <br />
+Morgan - I am working on get the backend to connect with MongoDB and will work on ... <br />
-Robert - I am working on ... and will work on ... <br /> Tommy - I am working on ... and will work on ...<br />
+Robert - I am working on ... and will work on ... <br /> Tommy - I am working on getting express to work with alongiside React and will work on data scrapping for information on Shoreline<br />